LokeshKumar-Dev/Musify-backend/README.md

 You can see the code by exploring this repository.
 You can also see a live demo of the API in action by visiting any of the following URLs:

-[Please note there is no front-end element of this project, the links below will return the raw data from the database]
+[Please note there is no front-end element of this project, the links below will return the raw data from the database - try opening the links in Firefox, which will format the data automatically]

 See all artists in the database: https://music-library-mcr-codes.herokuapp.com/artists